-How to Buy the Right SSD
+How to Buy the Right SSD: A Guide for 2020

-The easiest way to hobble a fast CPU is to pair it with slow storage.
-While your processor can handle billions of cycles per second, it spends a lot of time waiting for your drive to feed it data.
-Hard drives are particularly sluggish, because they have moving parts.
-To get optimal performance you need a good solid state drive (SSD).
+Getting a good SSD for your system is key, because the easiest way to slow down a PC with a fast CPU is to pair it with slow storage.
+Your processor can handle billions of cycles a second, but it often spends a lot of time waiting for your drive to feed it data.
+Hard drives are particularly sluggish because they have platters that have to spin up and a read / right arm that has to find its way physically to the data sectors you're currently seeking.
+To get optimal performance, you need a good solid state drive (SSD).

+You can check out our feature for much more on the differences between hard drives and SSDs.
+While the latter are almost always faster, there are still instances (like bulk storage) where hard drives are definitely worth considering.
+Because 10TB hard drives can be had for under $200, and a 4TB SSD will set you back over $400.

-If you already know all about the specific drive types and want specific recommendations, check out our Best SSDs page.
-But if you don't have a Ph.D in SSD, here are a few things you need to consider when shopping.
+If you already know about drive types and want specific recommendations, check out our Best SSDs page.
+And if you're after an external drive or SSD for portable storage or back up, be sure to check our Best External Drives page.
+But if you don't have a PhD in SSD, here are a few things you need to consider when shopping.

+If you’re going to be shopping for an SSD deal, you’ll want to check out our feature: How to Tell an SSD Deal From a Solid-State Dud.
+Over the past year, Intel's 660p QLC SSD has consistently seen some of the best deals, with pricing often falling well below 10 cents per gigabyte.

+As drives like Intel's 660p and its successor the Intel 665p start to undercut mainstream drives on the old SATA interface, while delivering much more speed, this could be the beginning of the end of our old friend, Serial ATA.
+And those existing SATA drives will have to continue falling in price as well, in order to at least compete on price, since they can't hope to keep up with NVMe drives on performance.

 Here are four quick tips, followed by our detailed answers to many FAQs: